Frances Garnet Wolseley, 2nd Viscountess Wolseley: Background

 Frances Wolseley was born in Pimlico, London, on 15 September 1872.
 Her parents were the British Army officer Sir Garnet Wolseley and Lady Wolseley (née Louisa Erskine).
 Garnet had declined a prestigious post in India due to Louisa's pregnancy.
 In a letter sent from Crimea to his aunt, Garnet described his daughter as:

-Garnet hoped for sons, but Frances remained the Wolseley's only child.
+Garnet hoped for sons, but Frances remained the Wolseleys' only child.
 Though he was not outwardly affectionate, Garnet was fond of his daughter; he sent letters to her from his campaigns abroad and brought gifts.
 Her father's career forced the family to move a lot.
 Wolseley thus grew up in villas such as The Limes and Aylesford House and visited her father in Cyprus and Cairo.
 Wolseley relished her father's company, though he had little understanding of the needs of children.
 She resembled him in small stature, smart dress, and vigour.
 During her father's campaign in Egypt, Wolseley and her mother were at Bad Homburg, Germany.
 Prince Albert Edward was also there and attempted to bond with them; Wolseley was charged by her mother to act as a chaperone because he was a notorious womanizer.
 When they returned to London, Wolseley paid daily visits to her father's room at the War Office to follow the course of the campaign.
 When her father was made Viscount Wolseley in 1885, a special remainder was agreed to allow Wolseley to succeed to the title.

 Wolseley received a private education, which was erratic due to the itinerant lifestyle resulting from her father's career.
 Wolseley wrote that it never occurred to her that she "could ask to be educated with a view to having ultimately a profession, for instinctively I knew that my education was conducted with a view to one end—that of becoming a capable wife of a rich man”.
 Though not a supporter of women's suffrage or emancipation, Wolseley's father was aware of the emerging career opportunities for women and wanted her to be capable of taking an active role in the society.
 To prepare her and some of her friends for public speaking, he founded a Girls' Debating Society in the late 1880s.
 Wolseley's first social season in 1891 won her popularity and praise for her fashion sense.